 Gifts in Honor

-The Caltech Fund is grateful to help recognize and honor our alumni The Caltech Fund is grateful to join with donors to help commemorate our friends through gifts in honor or memorial gifts.
+The Caltech Fund is grateful to join with donors to help commemorate our friends through gifts in honor or memorial gifts.
 Any gift made to Caltech can be made in honor or memory of someone important to the Caltech community or the donor.
 These gifts provide a meaningful way to commemorate the lives and accomplishments of our honorees while also helping further Caltech’s mission of benefitting society through science, research, and discovery.
 Caltech offers a variety of opportunities to help you celebrate these people.

 Gifts in Honor and Memorial Gifts